-• mSupply Mobile is similar to Synchronised Single-user (Single-user sync), but the users operate with mSupply Mobile (client) software on Android tablets.
+- mSupply Mobile is similar to Synchronised Single-user (Single-user sync), but the users operate with mSupply Mobile (client) software on Android tablets.
 This app has a reduced feature set, but is more than adequate for most Last-Mile needs.
-Local stock details are synchronised back

-• Being Open Source software, mSupply Mobile has zero license fees.
+Local stock details are synchronised back to the Central server, and can be monitored and reported on there. - Being Open Source software, mSupply Mobile has zero license fees.
 The Synchronisation server Module and Web Server Module are required on the central server.